Thanu10ekoon/KuppiSite/DEPLOYMENT_VERIFICATION.md

 # Vercel Deployment Verification Guide

+After dep2. **Check API URL in Client**:
-After deploying both the server and client to Vercel, follow these steps to verify everything is working correctly.
+   - Verify that `REACT_APP_SERVER_URL` is set correctly in the clientying both the server and client to Vercel, follow these steps to verify everything is working correctly.

 ## 1. Server Verification